yogeshmpandey/yogeshmpandey.github.io/_posts/2018-01-11-Backpacking-Europe-Bratislava.md

 The weather in Bratislava was a bit foggy.
 The bus dropped us slightly on the outskirts of the city.
 From there we took the day ticket the old city.
 Even though Slovakia is a relative new Country, it gives a good competition to the other fairly developed European Countries.

 We reached the old City and started walking.
 The first strikingly remarkable building we came across was the blue church, we went inside but it was already full of people.
+The Christmas Market near the fountain was slowly opening up.

 **_Read previous Eurotrip Blogs:_**